DNNCommunity/DNNDocs/content/designers/about-themes/index.md

-A pane is a section of a webpage that displays static content, dynamic content, or a standard theme object.
+A **pane** is a section of a webpage that displays static content, dynamic content, or a standard theme object.

-A layout template defines where panes are located on the webpage and what each pane contains.
+A **layout template** defines where panes are located on the webpage and what each pane contains.
 The layout templates included in a theme are variations that the web designer can choose from for each page in the website, such as the home page, a gallery of photos, or a listing of products for sale.

-A container is similar to a layout template, except a container's scope is a single pane, whereas a layout template's scope is the entire page.
-A container is associated with a module, which can generate dynamic content or perform other functionality.
+A **container** is similar to a layout template, except a container's scope is a single pane, whereas a layout template's scope is the entire page.
+A container is associated with a **module**, which can generate dynamic content or perform other functionality.

 *   The layout template must contain one or more panes.
 A container has exactly one pane; additional panes are ignored.
 *   Exactly one of the panes must be called `ContentPane` (case-insensitive).
 *   Each pane must have a name that is unique within the page.
 *   All panes must be defined as a server control by adding `runat="server"` to the element.
-*   A pane can be one of the following HTML elements: <td> (table cells), <div>, <p>, and <span>.
+*   A pane can be one of the following HTML elements: `<td>` (table cells), `<div>`, `<p>`, and `<span>`.

-Layouts and containers can contain a theme object, which can be a typical component of a webpage, such as the menu bar, the copyright notice, the login/registration links, the privacy link, the terms of service link, and the search box.
+Layouts and containers can contain a **theme object**, which can be a typical component of a webpage, such as the menu bar, the copyright notice, the login/registration links, the privacy link, the terms of service link, and the search box.
 Theme objects are inserted in the HTML or ASCX as tokens.

 ## Cascading Style Sheets (CSS)

 Cascading Style Sheets (CSS files) are automatically associated with layouts and containers, if they are in the same folder and they share the same filename.
-Example: MyFirstLayout.css is associated with MyFirstLayout.ascx.
+Example: **MyFirstLayout.css** is associated with **MyFirstLayout.ascx**.

 *   Any CSS file associated with a layout template defines how elements of the entire page are displayed.
 *   Any CSS file associated with a container defines how the dynamic content is displayed within a single pane of the webpage.
 This ensures a unified design throughout the entire page, even if the various modules in the same page come from different creators.